BA with a Major in Applied Psychology

 PSCH 385Field Work in Applied Psychology c6

-Select at least one of the following:3
+Select at least one Cognition and the Brain course:3

 Behavioral Neuroscience